Today’s topic: Denver Restaurant Service Charge lawsuit.

 To understand the lawsuit, it’s essential to know how Colorado law treats tips, service charges, and wage requirements.
 Here are some of the things that you need to know:

-- Under Colorado’s wage law (INFO #3C: Tips (Gratuities) and Tipped Employees), a tip is defined as a voluntary payment from a customer above what is required, and is entirely controlled by the customer.
+- Under Colorado’s wage law (INFO #3C: Tips (Gratuities) and Tipped Employees), a tip is a voluntary payment from a customer above what is mandatory.
+Additionally, the customer controls the amount entirely.

 - By contrast, a mandatory service charge (also called a service fee) is not voluntary.
 Because it is automatically added, customers do not have the discretion whether or not to pay it.
 Under Colorado law, service charges are not “tips.”
 They are part of the cost of service or goods.